DanielShrimpton/Search-Spotify-Better-Assignment/README.md

 This is an example server file that uses the `app.js` file's export and runs a server listening on either the supplied port in the environment variables or port 8090.

 ## app.js
 This is the main file for the api service.
-It is where all of the
+It is where all of the `GET` requests, authentication through spotify, session handling and main functions are.